Arianna-Zuanazzi/Bachelor_project/README.md

 # Bachelor Project: Comparison of single cell RNA sequencing data integration methods with application to breast cancer data

-This repository contains the code for my Bachelor thesis project, developed in R using the Seurat toolkit.
+This repository contains the code for my Bachelor thesis project, developed in R using the Seurat toolkit, as well as my Bachelor thesis.
 The project compares four different data integration methodologies using gene expression profiles from various breast cancer samples.

 ## Project Overview

 The goal of this project is to objectively evaluate the qualitative aspects of different data integration methods.
-We use a panel of statistical and computational metrics to analyze gene expression profiles from breast cancer samples that vary in severity and metastasis.
-Additionally, we have developed a function to benchmark these integration procedures and provide insightful visualizations.
+I use a panel of statistical and computational metrics to analyze gene expression profiles from breast cancer samples that vary in severity and metastasis.
+Additionally, I have developed a function to benchmark these integration procedures and provide insightful visualizations.

 ## Installation